falke-ai-circuit/LOGReport/docs/architecture/roadmaps/bstool_implementation_roadmap.md

 **Milestones:**
 -   **M3.1: User Guide Update:** Add a section to the user guide (`docs/user/user_guide.md`) on how to use the "Run BsTool" context menu action for `.log` files.
--   **M3.2: Technical Documentation:** Update relevant technical documentation with implementation details for `bstool.exe` bundling, context menu integration, and `BsToolCommandService`.
+-   **M3.2: Technical Documentation:** Update relevant technical documentation with implementation details for `bstool.exe` bundling, context menu integration, `BsToolCommandService`, and the new UI actions.
 -   **M3.3: System Tests:** Perform a full build and verify the right-click action on a `.log` file correctly triggers `bstool.exe` with the environment variable and appends its output.
 -   **M3.4: Performance Optimization:** Identify and address any performance bottlenecks related to `bstool.exe` execution and output handling.